Short-term health plans in Washington, DC

 Another piece of legislation, Bill B22-1020, was introduced after Gray’s legislation, and included additional provisions beyond those originally called for in Gray’s three-page bill.
 It’s notable that the text of B22-1020, in addition to limiting short-term plans to three months and prohibiting renewals, also prevents short-term plans from excluding coverage for pre-existing conditions or rejecting applicants based on pre-existing conditions (those provisions have since been added to Bill 22-1001 as well).

 B22-1001 was approved by City Council and signed by Mayor Bowser in January 2019.
 It permanently limits short-term plans to three months, prevents renewals, prevents the sale of a short-term plan to a person whom the insurer had covered with another short-term plan within the previous nine months, and prevents the insurer from excluding any pre-existing conditions for which the applicant sought treatment in the prior 12 months.
 And such conditions cannot be used by the insurer to reject an application.

 In addition to limiting short-term plans, both pieces of legislation also place limits on association health plans sold in DC.

 There are several other states that limit short-term plans to three months and prohibit renewals.
 But the provision in B22-1020 blocking pre-existing condition exclusions could end up making the DC market unattractive for short-term insurers, as has been the case in other states that have similar regulations.
-But as of December 13, three days after the emergency legislation had been enacted, there were still at least six insurers selling short-term plans in DC, with terms of up to a year.
+As of December 13, three days after the emergency legislation had been enacted, there were still at least six insurers selling short-term plans in DC, with terms of up to a year.
 But by late January, that had dwindled to just one insurer, and that continues to be the case in 2020, but that lone insurer is no longer offering plans for sale in DC as of 2021.

 DISB reviews rate filings for short-term plans, just as they review filings for ACA-compliant major medical plans.
 In July 2016, the following notice was posted on pending short-term rate filings, indicating that the filings were being rejected for the time being: